perezmalau/proton-beam-sde/README.md

 # Post-processing

+## Python scripts

-Default output paths are specified into the `Output` folder, which contains the `plot.py` script for output visualisation.
+Default output paths are specified into the `Output` folder, which contains the Python scripts for output visualisation.
 To use it you will need:

 - [Python 3](https://www.python.org/) (tested on version 3.12.3), as well as the following Python modules:
 - numpy (tested on version 1.26.4),
 - matplotlib (tested on version 3.10.0),
-- itk (tested on version 5.4.4).
+- itk (tested on version 5.4.4),

-If you have used the default number of protons, as well as output modes and paths in `sim.cfg`, you can simply run `plot.py` to produce heatmaps of the integrated 2d dose, 2d slices through the beam in all three coordinates, the integrated 1d dose, as well as the 1d dose through the central voxel of the beam.

-# Python

-The `Python` folder contains an equivalent Python implementation, which still requires precomputed cross sections stored in the proect root.
-The Python implementation is much slower (100k replicates in about an hour as opposed to a million in 2 minutes), but useful for prototyping.
-See `Python/plots_3d.py` for example usage.
+- pymedphys (tested on version 0.40.0),
+- scipy (tested on version 1.14.1)

+All the necessary functions are written in `SDE_vs_G4.py`, whereas the execution scripts to produce the relevant figures is written in `SDE_vs_G4_executionScript.py` (if the Geant4 files are available) or `SDE_plots.py` (for exclusively plotting SDE output).
+The scripts include integrated and central-axis depth-dose 1D curves, 2D dose distributions, lateral profiles, gamma analysis plots, pass rate calculations and proton range calculations.
+Simply modify the variables defined at the start of the script according to what you need to plot.
+More detailed information is found in the comments of each script.

+## Geant4 output generation

+Geant4 is used as reference to assess the accuracy of the SDE.
+The source code to generate the outputs that are used for comparison are found in the `Geant4-dose-and-secondaries` folder, which has its own README file with a detailed explanation of the model and how to run the simulations.

 # Nuclear cross sections

-The `Splines` folder contains splines fitted to nuclear cross section data for hydroge, oxygen, and nitrogen.
+The `Splines` folder contains splines fitted to nuclear cross section data for hydrogen, oxygen, and nitrogen.
 Eventually these will get replaced with a Python script to generate the same cross sections.

 # Materials